 The affirmative vote of the holders of a majority of the shares present or represented by proxy at the Annual Meeting and entitled to vote on the matter will be required to ratify the selection of Ernst & Young LLP.
-If you indicate on your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote for this Proposal 6.
-Broker nonvotes will have no effect on the outcome of the vote.
+If you indicate on your proxy to "Abstain" from voting, it will have the same effect as an "Against" vote for this Proposal 4.
+Because brokers have discretionary authority to vote on the ratification of the selection of Ernst & Young LLP, we do not expect any broker non-votes in connection with the ratification.